.

 Jute is a natural plant fiber mainly grown in India, Bangladesh, and parts of Southeast Asia.
-It is eco-friendly and biodegradable, making it a popular choice due to its fast growth, low cost, and sustainability.
+It is eco-friendly and biodegradable1, making it a popular choice due to its fast growth, low cost, and sustainability.

 After processing, jute can be turned into fabrics of different qualities and uses, with Hessian and Burlap being the two most common types.